Previously the 2018 Sir Mick and Lady Barbara Davis Visiting Fellow, E. Efe Khayyat returns to the Woolf Institute as Visiting Scholar in 2019.

-His forthcoming book How to Turn Turk engages Erich Auerbach’s pioneering works of contemporary literary and cultural history, some of which were produced at Istanbul University in the 1940s, against the background of his Turkish colleagues Ahmet Hamdi Tanpınar (1901-1962) and Halide Edib’s (1884-1964) works.
+He completed his last book, Istanbul 1940, as a fellow at the Woolf Institute in 2018.
+Istanbul 1940 engages Erich Auerbach's pioneering works of contemporary literary and cultural history, some of which were produced at Istanbul University in the 1940s, against the background of his Turkish colleagues Ahmet Hamdi Tanpınar (1901-1962) and Halide Edib's (1884-1964) works.
+He is currently working on an edited volume on the cultural history of artificial intelligence, and a new book on Khôra.

 Among his awards are various fellowships and visiting professorships at Gutenberg in Mainz, Science Po and Paris 8 in Paris, and Jamia Millia Islamia of Delhi; a UNESCO award, the Marjorie Hope Nicolson doctoral fellowship and an ICLS fellowship at Columbia University.
 He is a member of the founding board of Harvard University's Institute for World Literature.